 - 1. Introduction to the course and discussion of outlines - 2.
 What is Technology? - 3.
 Long Waves and Technological Change - 4.
 Technology, Institutions and Socio-Political Change - 5.
 Science and Technology in the Fourth Kondratiev - 6.
 The IT Revolution A New Techno-Economic Paradigm? - 7.
 The Algorithmic Revolution or "Why Software is Eating the World" - 8.
 Technology and Globalization (including something on the role of IT in GPNs) - 9.
-The End of the Auto-Industrial Age and the Future of Mobility - 10.
-AI, Robotics and the Future of Employment - 11.
+AI, Robotics and the Future of Employment - 10.
+Innovation Systems and Innovation Policy for the IT Paradigm - 11.
 The State of the Digital Economy and Innovation Policy in Canada - 12.
 The IT Paradigm and the Future of Economic Growth